Alyse Iliffe

 Occupational Therapist

 I’m an Occupational Therapist registered with AHPRA, working primarily with neurodivergent adults.
-My training in occupational therapy, alongside additional study in mental health, executive functioning, sensory processing, and nervous system-informed practice, shapes a structured and evidence-informed approach to my work.
+My background in occupational therapy, along with additional training in mental health, executive functioning, sensory processing, and nervous system-informed practice, shapes the way I approach my work.

-Before focusing predominantly on adults, I spent several years supporting children and families, developing a deep understanding of neurodevelopment across the lifespan.
-Over time, my work naturally shifted toward adults navigating ADHD, autism, burnout, and complex life demands.
+Much of my OT career has been supporting children and families which gave me a strong understanding of neurodevelopment across the lifespan.
+Over time, my work naturally shifted toward adults navigating ADHD, autism, burnout, and the complexity of everyday life.

-I’m especially drawn to working with people who think deeply, value insight, and want their lives to feel more intentional.
+I enjoy working with people who are curious about how their minds work and want practical ways to make life feel easier.
 I appreciate the honesty, creativity, humour, and directness that often come with neurodivergent ways of thinking.

-My practice has also been shaped by my own experience of redesigning work and life to better align with capacity and values while recovering from burnout.
-I understand how disorienting it can feel when effort doesn’t translate into ease - and how steadying it is when daily structures genuinely fit.
+My practice has also been shaped by my own experience of adjusting work and life while recovering from significant burnout.
+I understand how confusing it can feel when effort doesn’t seem to translate into ease and how much steadier things can become when daily structures genuinely fit your capacity and values.

-I care deeply about offering a service that is thoughtful and well-considered.
-That means taking time with assessment, being deliberate about intervention, and shaping support that is responsive to your real-life context.
+I care about offering a service that is thoughtful and well-considered.
+That means taking time to understand what’s actually happening, being deliberate about the support we focus on, and shaping strategies that work in the context of your real life.